Washington's 11th legislative district

 Washington's 11th legislative district is one of forty-nine districts in Washington state for representation in the state legislature.

-The district includes southern Seattle, Renton, Tukwila, and a portion of Kent.
+After the 2010 redistricting process, the district included southern Seattle, Renton, Tukwila, and a portion of Kent.
+After the 2020 redistricting, the district included Tukwila, Renton, and Kent.

 The district's legislators are state senator Bob Hasegawa and state representatives David Hackney (position 1) and Steve Bergquist (position 2), all Democrats.